AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 |`com.adobe.fmdita.config.ConfigManager\|output.history.purgeperiod`|Specify the number of days after which the output history along with output logs are purged.
 If you want to disable this feature, then set this property to 0.Everyday at the specified time the purging process is executed on outputs generated before the number of days specified in this property. | **Default value**: 5|
 |`output.history.purgetime`|Specify the time when the purging process is initiated. | **Default value**: 0:00 \(or 12:00 midnight\)|

+>[!TAB On-Premise]

+1. Open the Adobe Experience Manager Web Console Configuration page.

+    The default URL to access the configuration page is:

+    ```http
+    http://<server name>:<port>/system/console/configMgr
+    ```

+1. Search for and click on the **com.adobe.fmdita.config.ConfigManager** bundle.

+1. In the **Output History Purging Period** property, specify the number of days after which the output history along with output logs are purged.
+By default, it is set to 5 days.
+If you want to disable this feature, then set this property to 0.

+1. In the **Output History Purging Time** property, specify the time when the purging process is initiated.
+By default, it is set to 0:00 \(or 12:00 midnight\).
+Everyday at this time, the purging process is executed on outputs generated before the number of days specified in the **Output History Purging Period** property.

+    >[!NOTE]
+    >
+    > By default, the purging feature is executed every midnight on outputs older than 5 days.

+1. Click **Save**.

+>[!ENDTABS]

 ## Change the recently generated outputs list limit {#id1679JH0H0O2}

 You can change the maximum number of generated outputs that are displayed in the Outputs tab for a DITA map.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following \(property\) details to change the number of outputs to display in the list: